The Londonderry Volunteer Rescue Squad is proud to offer an Emergency Medical Responder Course in the Fall of 2019.

 The course is an excellent introduction to EMS (Emergency Medical Services) for those who want to learn what to do in the case of a medical emergency and who would like to volunteer as licensed professionals.
-It will meet on Mondays and Wednesdays from 6:00 – 9:00 pm and will run from September 18th through November 15th with State testing to follow.
-The fee for the course is $350.00, which will be reimbursed by LVRS for students who become licensed and who join LVRS as a full members.
+It will meet on Mondays and Wednesdays from 6:00 – 9:00 pm and will run from September 25th through December 19th with State testing to follow.
+The fee for the course is $350.00, which will be reimbursed by LVRS for students who become licensed and who join LVRS as a full members in good standing.

 To become licensed in the State of Vermont, you must apply to take the examinations.
 Please review the application and confirm that you are eligible: EMR State License Exam Application .
 A State listing of current course offerings is listed on the State of Vermont EMS webpage.